 Burr Aims for the Presidency and Misses

-In the event, John Adams won the 1796 election, with Jefferson as his unenthusiastic vice-president.
-But Burr still netted 30 electoral votes, and even though Washington personally struck off his name for a commission in the Additional Army, “Burr is a brave and able officer,” he remarked to Hamilton, “but the question is whether he has not equal talents at intrigue.”
+John Adams won the 1796 election, with Jefferson as his unenthusiastic vice-president.
+But Burr still netted 30 electoral votes, and even though Washington personally struck off his name for a commission in the Additional Army, he remarked to Hamilton, “Burr is a brave and able officer, but the question is whether he has not equal talents at intrigue.”

 The Clintonites in New York were, notwithstanding, already filling his head with notions of the presidency.
 Burr sealed that expectation by swinging the 1799 New York City elections to the Republicans, and in 1800 he was picked to run as the Republicans’ candidate for vice-president with Jefferson.
 The problem was that the presidential itch was now about to drive him over the line.

 Jefferson easily outscored Adams in the Electoral College, 73 to 65.
 But Burr, running on Jefferson’s coat-tails, had also tallied 73 electoral votes, and this meant that, by the terms of Article 2, Section 1 of the Constitution, the House of Representatives would have to sort out “by Ballot one of them for President,” based on a majority of states voting as entire delegations.
 Jefferson wrote uneasily to Burr on December 15, 1800, to suggest that this was simply an oversight.
 “Decency required that I should be so entirely passive during the late contest, that I never once asked whether arrangements had been made to prevent” a tie vote by Republican electors.